-We believe if you can dream it, we can build it.
-We believe that getting your custom contact pin shouldn't take a year to build or blow your budget.
+We believe getting your custom contact pin shouldn't take months to build or blow your budget.
 Our attention to detail paired with our unique metal forming process can get you a prototype in as little as two weeks.

 Waldo Calvin Bryant forms Bryant Electric in 1886, and designs and patents the first enclosed electrical switch.
 He sells his company to Westinghouse in 1901, but stays on as an engineer and inventor.